Peugeot 207 CC cabriolet

-Aside from the back seats, which are so cramped you'd struggle to fit even small children in them, the Peugeot is quite practical for a convertible.
-With the roof up there's a very usable 449 litres of boot space, but fold the bulky metal roof down, and it gets stored in the boot, cutting space massively.
+Aside from the back seats (which are so cramped you'd struggle to fit even small children in them), the Peugeot is quite practical for a convertible.
+With the roof up, there's a very usable 449 litres of boot space, but folding it down reduces the available room massively.

 Reliability & safety